Kitten Not Using Litter Box

-Note to readers: Be sure to read through Lifestyle Changes before you bring in a new kitten.
+Note to readers: Be sure to read through Helping New Cats before you bring in a new kitten.
 The tips there address problems when introducing a second cat to your home or when you move your cat somewhere new.

 Dear Melissa & Kitty Chloe,

 You two are not alone in your situation.
 Many folks go through the same thing, especially in the first few weeks after adoption.
 What is different is the clean bill of health.